Saleh-Tarek/C_Programming_Exercises/_0x01_Basic_Code/README.md

-Thanks for watching, keep practicing
+Thanks for watching, keep practicing.